What You Should Remember About Executive Storytelling

 "To stay on schedule, I need an answer on the budget change by the end of Thursday.
 Based on the chart on slide five, can we get the go-ahead to move the staff to this project starting Monday?"

+A 2024 Storydoc survey found that over 55% of executives rate presentation skills as a direct factor in career advancement.
 Companies promote people who can make "Decisions Happen Fast," not just the smartest people.
-If your presentations consistently lead to clear "Yes" or "No" answers, you become a very valuable person to the leadership team because you save executive time.
+If your presentations consistently lead to clear "Yes" or "No" answers, you become indispensable to the leadership team because you save executive time.

 How Cruit Helps Your Presentation Plan